Alexios10/crypto-app/README.md

- • This project is built with React
+ • Built with React

- • Used useContext to share data between the components

- • Also used the React-Router-Dom for dynamic routing
+ • Used React Router for dynamic routing

- • Used Tailwind CSS for styling
+ • Tailwind CSS for styling

- • Used Firebase for user authentication
+ • Firebase for user authentication and data storage

- • And Fetching the API from CoinGecko
+ • API endpoint from CoinGecko.com

  demo : https://crypto-app-rosy-iota.vercel.app/